nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Rok Sanda's Session 1.md

 At the same time, back at earth, his family, friends find his journal (*which wasn't locked so no issues there*) They start reading out his snippets from irregular journaling, no one has read that before & they begin to realize how deep this guy actually is.

+### Conclusion to the exercise
+Rok Sanda proves that ideas can come very cheap.
+We can all recreate stuff & discover something new within it.
+Especially if you prime your mind with an exercise like this.
+We can steer it like a car.